boydm/phoenix_integration/README.md

 Version 0.6 moves from Poison to Jason for Phoenix 1.4 compatibility.

+Version 0.7 requires Floki 0.24.0 or higher.
+Otherwise it is a patch-like update.

 ## Documentation

 You can read [the full documentation here](https://hexdocs.pm/phoenix_integration).